 (2) Ratio.
-There shall be at least one [(1)] program staff qualified under section 19a-79-4a(d) of the Regulations of Connecticut State Agencies for every four [(4)] children or fraction thereof who are under the age of two years in attendance and for every five children or fraction thereof who are two years old in attendance.
+There shall be at least one [(1)] program staff qualified under section [19a-79-4a(d)] 19a79-4a(e) of the Regulations of Connecticut State Agencies for every four [(4)] children or fraction thereof who are under the age of two years in attendance and for every five children or fraction thereof who are two years old in attendance, indoors and outdoors.

 (3) Group size.
-The group size shall not exceed eight [(8)] for children that are under the age of two years and shall not exceed ten for children that are two years old.
+The group size shall not exceed eight [(8)] for children that are under the age of two years and shall not exceed ten for children that are two years old, indoors and outdoors.